Do you know which of these sheep has sheep scab?

 Not sure?
 Only guessing?

 Of course you are.
 It is impossible for you to be certain that either sheep has sheep scab without a diagnosis.
 Yet every year thousands of sheep are treated on the basis that people think they know.
-If you get it wrong it will waste your time and money, risk the health of the sheep and result in unnecessary use of products, increasing the risk of resistance in the future.
+Getting it wrong it will waste your time and money, risk the health of the sheep and result in unnecessary use of products, delay the animal recovering resulting in financial losses and increasing the risk of resistance in the future.

 What is sheep scab?

 Sheep scab is actually an acute or chronic form of allergic dermatitis caused by the faeces of the Sheep scab mite is Psoroptes ovis.
 The mite is just about visible to the naked eye and can only remain viable off the host (sheep) for 15-17 days.
-There are no other hosts for these mites, although they can remain viable on cat
+There are no other hosts for these mites, although they can remain viable on cats.
+The life-cycle takes 14 days.

 Sheep scab is mainly a winter disease, with most cases occurring between September and April, although a significant number of cases do occur in the summer months, particularly on animals still full fleeced (lambs, hoggs etc) and on "ridges" of longer fleece on poorly shorn sheep.

+During the early stages of sheep scab, infestations are not obvious and animals often appear clinically normal.
 Early disease is involves low mite numbers and very small lesions which are virtually undetectable.
 Sheep with early infestations may show no signs or simply be restless, rubbing against fence posts, have soiled and stained areas of wool toss their heads or have deranged or tags of fleece.
-Sheep with sub-clinical scab can look perfectly normal and can unknowingly be introduced to a flock.
+At these early stages, sheep can look perfectly normal and can unknowingly be introduced to a flock.

 Later stages of infestation see high mite numbers the lesions spread.
 Scab mites cannot feed on the hardened scab so they are forced to go to the edge of the lesion, making it spread out.
 Rubbing and head tossing becomes more and more excessive, areas of wool loss may appear often with open, bleeding wounds.
 Sheep rapidly lose condition and serious cases will start fitting.